seandenison26/hots-fire-build-cli/README.md

 ## Description

 Welcome to Hots-Fire-Build a ruby CLI for accessing hero and build information for Blizzard's Heroes of the Storm.
-This is an object orientated Ruby scraper powered by Nokogiri and www.heroesfire.com.The current version will display a list of free heroes, individual hero information, the top five builds for each hero, and the talent order for each of the builds.
+This is an object orientated Ruby scraper powered by Nokogiri and www.heroesfire.com.
+The current version displays a list of free heroes, individual hero information, the top five builds for each hero, and the talent order for each of the builds.

 ## Installation